vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

 ------------------------

-First, access the `GitHub repository <https://github.com/odoo/mail-client-extensions>`_ for the Odoo Mail Plugins.
+First, access the `GitHub repository <https://github.com/odoo/mail-client-extensions>`_ for the Leansoft Mail Plugins.
 Next, click on the green :guilabel:`Code` button.
 Then, click :guilabel:`Download ZIP` to download the Mail Plugin files onto the user's computer.

 .. image:: gmail/gh-download-zip.png